payamyek/rook/README.md

 This engine uses a **piece-centric** approach to represent the chess board.
 This means that we are tracking the individual pieces as opposed to tracking individual squares on the chess board, that approach is known as **square-centric**.

 We use [bitboards](https://pages.cs.wisc.edu/~psilord/blog/data/chess-pages/rep.html) to track the locations of the pieces using 64 bit numbers.
-The engines defines those numbers in the codebase using their binary representation since it's more intuitive to view them in that format.
+The engine defines those numbers in the codebase using their binary representation since it's more intuitive to view them in that format.

 > **_How do I explicitly define a number using binary in Python?:_** You can simply prefix a number with `0b` to define a number using binary.
 For example, `num = 0b10` defines the binary number `10` which is the decimal number `2`.